-Like the selection of toppings at your favorite parlor, there are a variety of pizza styles found across the U.S. In fact, one food-focused website says there are at least 24 varieties from which to choose.
+Like the selection of toppings at your favorite pizza parlor, there are a variety of pizza styles found across the United States.
+In fact, one food-focused website says there are at least two dozen different types.

-New York Style - Noted for its generous, triangular cut and thin crust, this style is generally folded in half – almost to the shape of a taco shell - while eaten.
+New York– Noted for its thin crust and generous, triangular cut, New York-style pizza is generally folded in half – almost like a taco – while eaten.
 A slice or two usually fills you up.
-Try a slice of sausage and green pepper at Brooklyn Pizza in Fulton.
+Try the sausage and green pepper pie at Brooklyn Pizzain Fulton.

-St. Louis Style - Thanks to the cracker-like thin crust, square slices and the laboratory concoction that is Provel cheese, this style has plenty of loyalists … and detractors.
-Popularized by the Imo's chain, order up a hamburger and bacon from the Fourth Street location in downtown St. Louis.
+St. Louis– Thanks to the cracker-like thin crust, square slices and Provel cheese, St. Louis-style pizza, made popular by the Imo’s chain, has plenty of loyalists … and detractors.
+Order up a hamburger and bacon pizza from the Fourth Street location in downtown St. Louis.

-Deep Dish– Often referred to as Chicago style, deep dish offers a thick crust and abundant toppings.
-One slice may not fill you up, but you’ll be questioning whether or not you need a second.
-Get The Delmar, which includes Pappy’s barbecue sauce, at Pi Pizzeria in St. Louis’ Central West End.
+Deep-Dish– Often referred to as Chicago-style, deep-dish pizza offers a thick crust and abundant toppings.
+One slice is very filling, but you’ll be tempted to go for a second.
+Sample the Delmar, which includes Pappy’s Smokehouse barbecue sauce, roasted chicken, and red and green peppers at Pi Pizzeria in St. Louis’ Central West End.